 Without their enormous contribution, we would not have been able to provide this essential support to our hospitals.

-Their contribution has helped to ensure over 36,000 healthcare workers have received their jab so far as part of the country's biggest ever vaccination campaign.
+Their contribution helped to ensure tens of thousands of healthcare workers received their jabs as part of the country's biggest ever vaccination campaign.

 As restrictions have gradually eased, we've also been able to re-introduce ward-based activities, with several of our volunteers delivering food and drink to patients at mealtimes.

-In September 2020, we awarded a £1.7m grant from our Covid-19 Relief Fund to fund a major programme of wellbeing support.
+In September 2020, we awarded a £1.7m grant from our Covid-19 Relief Fund to fund a major programme of wellbeing support for NHS staff.

 Over £450,000 of funding has gone towards boosting the number of counsellors and helping the Trust's counselling service, CONTACT, continue to deliver a rapid response service for those in the most difficult circumstances.